 Our breeding program concentrates on keeping the original purpose (fiber) of the english angora alive and well.
 It is not useful to have a bunny with longer than what the ARBA standard calls for (3 1/2 to 6 inches).
-When wool on an English angora goes past the ideal length it becomes harder to spin and can in fact become a threat to your rabbit's overall health by causing woolblock.
+When wool on an English angora goes past the ideal length it becomes harder to spin and will not produce the beautiful halo/bloom that angora yarn is known for, not to mention it can become a threat to your rabbit's overall health by causing woolblock.

 One of our gorgeous English Angora Does

 She is a ruby eyed white and is in a puppy clip.

 English Angoras are so laid back I like to refer to them as

 the "ragdoll" of the rabbit world.
 We can carry our English Angoras around like baby dolls.
 They come in a wide variety of beautiful colors.
 English Angora wool is softer and warmer than sheep wool and makes lovely, soft, sweaters,

 English angoras naturally release their wool every three to four months, which means that the wool needs to be shorn, plucked or clipped off the rabbit about four times a year.
 If not the bunny will become terribly matted and could result in a condition called woolblock which is caused when the bunny ingests the lose wool during regular self grooming.

 Grooming an english angora can be relaxing and provide extra bonding with your pet.